 Theological Discernment Taxonomies and Methods

-Students’ theological discernment will be measured by their demonstrable ability to navigate certain differing approaches to theological methodology that have surfaced throughout church history (e.g., Biblical Theology, Canonical Theology, Creedal Theology, Sacramental Theology, and Systematic Theology).
-TH201 introduces the topic of theological method.
-TH202, TH301, TH302, TH401, and TH204 cultivate the practice of theological methods in community through groupings.
-Each semester student grouping is required to decide on a methodological approach and to write a one paragraph statement regarding the topic (e.g., Christology) at hand.
-The goal is for students to discern the continuity and/or discontinuity of (1) doing theology in community and (2) approaching theology with different methodologies.
+- TH202 — Christology & Pneumatology, TH301 — Angelology & Anthropology, TH302 — Hamartiology & Soteriology, TH401 — Ecclesiology & Eschatology, and TH204 —Dispensationalism — TH202, TH301, TH302, TH401, and TH204 cultivate the practice of theological methods in community through groupings.
+Each semester student grouping is required to decide on a methodological approach and to write a one-paragraph statement regarding the topic (e.g., Christology) at hand.
+The goal is for students to discern the intersectional continuity and/or discontinuity of (1) doing theology in community and (2) approaching theology with different methodologies.

-One more layer theological discernment will be added to the TH402 course.
+- TH402 — Doctrinal Summarization — Students’ theological discernment will be measured by the completion of a summative theological taxonomy and accompanying personal doctrinal statement in TH402 Doctrinal Summarization.
+This cumulative and culminating work by students will serve them in the future as they seek ministry placement, ordination, and participate in the discipleship of their churches and families.
+This senior level assignment will also equip students to make the teachings of Christianity clear to those outside the church.
+One more layer of intersectionality will be added to the TH402 course.
 Students are required to make one visit to the worship service of a denomination that is not their own, and they are required to interview the worship leader(s) of that gathering (i.e., the pastor, the priest, the bishop, etc.).
-The interview should focus on the leader and denomination’s approach to theological method.
+The interview should focus on the leader and denomination’s approach to theology method.
 Communication with the church and the leader will need to precede the student’s visit so that the hosts may prepare for their visit and post-visit conversation.
-Students may organize groups in order to share the experience together.
+Students may organize groups to share the experience together.
 Each student is responsible for a response paper that summarizes the student’s observations about the worship event and evaluates the interview experience.
 Taking notes is encouraged.
 Showing respect in these settings is expected as the students represent the name of TSBC during these visits.